 - Maryville’s Strong Financial Aid And Merit Scholarship Programs Along With State, Federal And Private Programs Make The Overall Cost To Attend Comparable To A Public Institution.

-- All Accepted, Full Time Students Pursuing A First Undergraduate Degree Are Automatically Considered For Merit Awards, Ranging From $6,000 To $14,000 Per Academic Year.
+- All Accepted, Full Time Students Pursuing A First Undergraduate Degree Are Automatically Considered For Merit Awards.

 - The University Scholars Program Awards Range From The Cost Of Tuition Up To Coverage Of Tuition, Room And Board.